deltorobarba/sciences/README.md

 ## Quantum Computing 💎

-*I love working with quantum algorithms because they will solve certain problems extremely efficiently, from fundamental new insights into physics (black holes and cosmology) to practical applications in chemistry (material science and drug discovery).*
+*I love working with quantum algorithms because they will solve certain problems extremely efficiently, from fundamental new insights into physics (black holes and cosmology) to practical applications in computational chemistry (material science and drug discovery).*

 **Quantum Publication 🎓**
 * [Analyzing Prospects for Quantum Advantage in Topological Data Analysis](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.5.010319) (2024) `PRX Quantum`